seandstewart/bardly/pending/romances/pericles/11-player.md

 ### SCENE II.
 The same.
 A public way or platform leading to the lists.
 A pavilion by the side of it for the reception of King, Princess, and a Lord.

-*Enter SIMONIDES, First Lord, and THAISA*
+*Enter SIMONIDES, Lord of Pentapolis, and THAISA*

 **SIMONIDES**
 Are the knights ready to begin the triumph?